rzrhmrd/warrrp/README.md

 # WARRRP

-WARRRP is a robust script designed to **generate a Hiddify WARP configuration with a new server address every hour**.
+WARRRP is a robust script designed to **generate a Hiddify WARP config with a new server address every hour**.
 This ensures a highly resilient and continuously updated VPN service leveraging Cloudflare's WARP technology and the Hiddify client. **Best of all, it's completely free!**

 ## Key Values: Resiliency and Free Service